jhzhang98/IQSRec/README.md

 ### Instance

  The library implements MSPC and IQSRec algorithms for incomplete datasets.
-You can get the usage in `USageDemo.java`.
+You can get the usage in `UsageDemo.java`.

-### GUI Demo
+### GUI Start

 run `GUIStart.java`